home-assistant/developers.home-assistant/docs/app_integration_sending_data.md

 }
 ```

-If you received a `secret` during registration, you will need to encrypt your message and wrap it in an encrypted message:
+If you received a `secret` during registration, you **MUST** encrypt your message and put it in the payload like this:

 ```json5
 {